Tom Sizemore, star of 'Saving Private Ryan,' 'Heat,' dies at 61 after brain aneurysm

 Tom Sizemore, who often played tough guy roles in a career dating back to the '80s and who, in real life, struggled with addiction and a string of legal issues, died Friday, almost two weeks after suffering a brain aneurysm, as the result of a stroke.
 He had been hospitalized in critical condition and remained in a coma and in intensive care since then.
 He was 61.

+His manager, Charles Lago, told Yahoo Entertainment that Sizemore "passed away peacefully in his sleep at St Joseph’s Hospital Burbank.
+His brother Paul and twin boys Jayden and Jagger were at his side."

-"I am deeply saddened by the loss of my big brother Tom," brother Paul Sizemore said in a statement to Yahoo Entertainment.
+"I am deeply saddened by the loss of my big brother Tom," Paul Sizemore said in a statement to Yahoo Entertainment.
 "He was larger than life.
 He has influenced my life more than anyone I know.
 He was talented, loving, giving and could keep you entertained endlessly with his wit and storytelling ability.
 I am devastated he is gone and will miss him always."

-His ex-wife, actress Maevee Quinlin, offered "my heartfelt condolences to the entire Sizemore family. ...
+Sizemore's ex-wife, actress Maevee Quinlin, offered "my heartfelt condolences to the entire Sizemore family. ...
 Most especially, my thoughts and prayers go out to Tom’s two sons, Jayden and Jagger.
 May God hold you both in the palm of his hand, give you strength and bless you all the days of your lives."

-The news comes four days Sizemore's manager, Charles Lago, told Yahoo Entertainment that Sizemore's medical team had informed the family "there is no further hope and have recommended end of life decision."
+The news comes four days after Lago told Yahoo that Sizemore's medical team had informed the family "there is no further hope and have recommended end of life decision."

 "We are asking for privacy for his family during this difficult time and they wish to thank everyone for the hundreds of messages of support, and prayers that have been received," Lago said.
 "This has been a difficult time for them."